IPCS INCHEM Home

 STORAGE

 Fireproof.
 Cool.
+Ventilation along the floor.
 Separated from strong acids, oxidants, aluminium, copper, copper alloys, mercury, zinc and food and feedstuffs.
+Store only in original container.
 Well closed.
+Store in an area without drain or sewer access.

 PACKAGING